-JA2015 comprised three groups of activities:
+JA2015 comprised of three groups of activities:

-- Product-specific, or vertical: purporting to increase the safety of a specific product or product category; - 2.
-Horizontal: these are attempting to develop methodologies and capacity to support the market surveillance work, including: - Risk assessment; - Continuous Improvement of Market Surveillance - Development of E-learning tools - Methods of addressing new and emerging Issues - Impact Improvement of the Joint Actions - Further development of market surveillance best practices, e.g. Operation of Rapid Advice Forum, Knowledge base - Cooperation with Customs - Organisation of Market Surveillance Workshop. - 3.
-Project management and coordination activities that are responsible for encouraging a consistent approach throughout the entire project and ensuring the effectiveness and delivery of results according to the legal requirements and contractual obligations.
+- 1. Product-specific, or vertical: increasing safety of a specific product or product category; - 2.
+Horizontal: building capacity and developing methodologies, including: - Risk assessment; - Continuous Improvement of Market Surveillance; - Development of E-learning tools; - Methods of addressing new and emerging Issues; - Impact Improvement of the Joint Actions; - Further development of best practices, e.g. Rapid Advice Forum, Knowledge base; - Cooperation with Customs; - Organisation of Market Surveillance Workshops. - Project management ensures delivery of results according the statutory requirements and contractual obligations.
+It is responsible for encouraging a consistent and effective approach throughout the entire project development.